dimonenka/dimonenka.github.io/_pages/about.md

 rules governing their interactions with the world, each other, and us.
 This concept I study through the lens of Multi-Agent Reinforcement Learning.

-I believe that AGI is an inevitability (by
+I believe that Artificial General Intelligence is an inevitability (by
 <a href="https://arbital.com/p/orthogonality/" target="_blank" rel="noopener noreferrer">orthogonality</a> and
 <a href="https://arbital.com/p/instrumental_convergence/" target="_blank" rel="noopener noreferrer">instrumental convergence</a>),
 but safe AGI with values aligned to ours (whatever that means) is the true grand challenge.